tomossmith/MS3-Foodie/README.md

 * ### <span id="ux-design-images"><b>Images</b></span>

     There is very little base images on the site, but does display a large amount of images based on the content uploads of the end user.
-    The images for each of the recipes posted to the site are outsourced and the user must provided a url to the image of their recipe when uploading it to the site.
+    The images for each of the recipes posted to the site are outsourced and the user must provide a url to the image of their recipe when uploading it to the site.
     These uploads then form the design of all the pages.

 * ### <span id="ux-design-structure"><b>Structure & Mockup Designs</b></span>